 The militia leader Akram al Kabi is close to the top Iranian leadership, including the supreme leader.
 A co-founder of the Asaib Ahl al Haq – itself an offshoot of the Mahdi Army – Kabi was designated in September 2008 by the US Treasury as a terrorist for aiding Iraqi insurgents.
 In 2015, he openly said he would depose the Iraqi government if Khamenei issued the order.
 Last year, top Iranian officials close to Khamenei gave Kabi a highly publicized reception in Tehran, unprecedented in scope and scale for a militia leader.
 This past December, Harakat al Nujaba publicized Kabi’s meeting with Khamenei on the sidelines of a conference in Tehran.

 Harakat al Nujaba has divulged some details about the Golan Liberation Brigade.
 The commander of the militia’s forces in Syria released a statement declaring the unit to be a synthesis of combat experiences gained in Lebanon, Syria and Iraq.
-The militia’s official spokesman confirmed the event as a press conference March 8 in Tehran at the IRGC-affiliated Tasnim News Agency, saying the unit was formed following “recent victories” (an implicit reference to Aleppo).
+The militia’s official spokesman confirmed the event at a press conference held on March in Tehran at the IRGC-affiliated Tasnim News Agency, saying the unit was formed following “recent victories” (an implicit reference to Aleppo).
 He claimed the Golan unit is comprised of “special” forces.